Sunday, 15 June 2025

 Copyright©2025 MSR Leadership Consultants India.
 All Rights Reserved.
 Reproduction in whole or in part without permission is prohibited.

-This is a nonprofit blog to share Professor M.S.
+This nonprofit blog will share Professor M.S.
 Rao’s passion and vision to build one million students as global leaders by 2030.
 Please don't cut articles from my blog; redistribute them by email or post them on the web.
-The use of this material is free provided the copyright is acknowledged and reference or link is made to the Blog http://professormsraovision2030.blogspot.com.
-This material may not be sold, published in any form, or used in the provision of business services to a third party without permission.
+The use of this material is free provided the copyright is acknowledged and a reference or link is made to the Blog http://professormsraovision2030.blogspot.com.
+Without permission, this material may not be sold, published, or used to provide business services to a third party.

 Share if you care!